maddigits/maddigits.github.com/_posts/2014-10-07-elections.md

 title: "Elections, in Ruby"
 ---

+> Updated with second round script in Oct 26, 2014.

 Well, last sunday (Oct 5) was the brazilian elections.
 I was doing nothing, so I decided to write a simple ruby script to parse the results and show the top 3 candidates.